kittyshark/fetlife_kitty_shark_plugin_peak_identity/README.md

 We're always looking to improve.
 If you have suggestions, issues, or just want to chat about the plugin, reach out by adding issue to this repo C:

+### Local testing

+#### Step 1: Setup the Chrome Extension Files
+Create a new directory for your extension, let's call it **FetLifeUserIdentityEnhancer**.

+Within **FetLifeUserIdentityEnhancer**, you'll need the following files:

+-manifest.json
+-content.js
+-background.js
+-other

+#### Step 2: Load Your Extension into Chrome
+1. Open Chrome and navigate to chrome://extensions/.
+1. Enable "Developer mode".
+1. Click on "Load unpacked" and select your FetLifeAger directory.
+1. You should now see your extension in the list.

+Step 3: Test on FetLife
+Navigate to the Notifications page on FetLife.com and you should see ages added next to the usernames.

+Remember: Due to the nature of browser extensions, make sure you're always considering user privacy and security.
+Never store or share data you collect without explicit permission.
+Also, FetLife's website structure or class names could change, so be prepared to maintain this extension if needed.
 ---

 Spread the word and enjoy a smarter FetLife experience! 🌟